valkey-io/valkey-doc/topics/debugging.md

 ## Compiling Valkey without optimizations

-By default Valkey is compiled with the `-O2` switch, this means that compiler optimizations are enabled.
-This makes the Valkey executable faster, but at the same time it makes Valkey (like any other program) harder to inspect using GDB.
+By default, Valkey is compiled with the `-O3` optimization flag, which enables a high level of compiler optimizations that aim to maximize runtime performance.
+Valkey is also compiled with the `-fno-omit-frame-pointer` flag by default, ensuring that the frame pointer is preserved across function calls.
+This combination allows for precise stack walking and call stack tracing, which is essential for debugging.

 It is better to attach GDB to Valkey compiled without optimizations using the `make noopt` command (instead of just using the plain `make` command).
 However,